Build

 - For private repositories or registries, the name references a secret in the namespace that contains the SSH private key or Docker access credentials, respectively.source.git.revision

 - A specific revision to select from the source repository, this can be a commit, tag or branch name.
-If not defined, it will fallback to the Git repository default branch.source.contextDir
+If not defined, it will fall back to the Git repository default branch.source.contextDir

 - For repositories where the source code is not located at the root folder, you can specify this path here.